provenance-io/docs/appendix/blockchain-comparison.md

 Provenance is the leading production blockchain protocol for the financial services industry.
 It is a permissioned, proof of stake protocol that acts as a global ledger, registry and exchange across assets and markets.

 Provenance Platform builds on a strong core of open source including a diverse set of messaging, networking, systems orchestration and blockchain technology.
-The initial process of developing the platform included an in depth evaluation of many different open source projects for potential use in the core of Provenance.
+The initial process of developing the platform included an in depth evaluation of many different open source projects for potential use in the core of Provenance Blockchain.

 Software projects were evaluated against several different criteria including: